godfrey0/CV/README.md

 - Developers Toolkit: APIs, RPA, Bots and in connecting the Frontend, Middleware to Backend.
 - JavaScript, Design, Python, HMTL, CSS, Node.js, Python, IDE, Github, Replit, Scrum and Agile.
 -
-- DEED: An overseas course of study awarded by the Government of Singapore, with six-year overseas bond obligations.
+DEED: An overseas course of study awarded by the Government of Singapore, with six-year overseas bond obligations.
 -
-- MOTTO: Theologian Bernard L. Ramm shared that life begins at 72!
+MOTTO: Theologian Bernard L. Ramm shared that life begins at 72!
 -
-Professional Certificate: FinTech Senior Developer (Level 3) NUS School of Computing
+PROFESSIONAL CERTIFICATE: FinTech Senior Developer (Level 3) NUS School of Computing
 - FinTech Developer (NUS SoC)
 - FinTech Associate (NUS SoC)
 - Human and Automated Managerial Skills (NUS Faculty of Arts and Social Sciences)